braitsch/pushpop.js/readme.md

 ##Contributing

 Questions, feedback, feature requests and ideas for improvement are all very much welcome.
 Please open an [issue](https://github.com/braitsch/pushpop.js/issues) to help facilitate a community discussion instead of sending me an email.
+Thanks!